SPAAM-community/AncientMetagenomeDir/README.md

 'pull request' review by members of the SPAAM community and other contributors.
 Furthermore, each category of metagenome will have their own 'special' fields, which will be defined in each specific context.

+## Core Team
+The Core Team of AncientMetagenomeDir is responsible for the mantainance of the repository, the organisation of training and hackathons events, as well as lead initiatives to improve AncientMetagenomeDir.
+The current members of the Core Team are: @alexhbnr, @jfy133, @DianaSpurite, @YuejiaoHuang, @biancamariabonucci, @rozwalak, @ and @aidaanva

 [![License: CC BY
 4.0](https://licensebuttons.net/l/by/4.0/80x15.png)](https://creativecommons.org/licenses/by/4.0/)